ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 This section specifies the conformance levels of this standard.
 The conformance levels offer implementers several levels of conformance.
 These can be used to establish competitive differentiation.

-This document defines the conformance levels of a BPI as follows:
+This document defines the conformance levels of a canonical token list as follows:
 * **Level 1:** All MUST requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
 * **Level 2:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
 * **Level 3:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.